jasonswett/exosuit/README.md

 # Exosuit

-Deploying Rails to AWS is a pain in the ass.
+## Deploying Rails to AWS is a pain in the ass

 Simply deploying a "hello, world" Rails app to EC2 can take hours of intense mental effort and trial-and-error.
+AWS's documentation is often obtuse, incomplete, out of date, or all three!

 Heroku makes deployment easy, but if you use Heroku, you're not using AWS, you're using Heroku.
 Heroku puts up a wall between you and your AWS infrastructure, meaning you can't manage your AWS infrastructure directly.
 Plus Heroku is expensive.

 What if there were something in between?
 What if there were a tool that provided the dead-simple ease of use Heroku provides, but didn't put up a wall between you and your AWS infrastructure?

+## Exosuit makes Rails + AWS deployment easy

-This is the aim of *Exosuit*.
+This is the aim of **Exosuit**.
 Exosuit is a free, open source tool that lets you deploy Rails applications to AWS easily, quickly, and simply.

 ## Core beliefs